Tuatha de Danann Symbolism

 A new opponent, the Milesians, arrived and drove the Tuatha de Danann from the surface of Ireland, and it was one of their number, Manannan mac Lir, that drove them into the Sidhe mounds, where they reside to this day.

-This division was caused by the clever acts of Amergin, a poet of the Milesian people.
+This division was due to the clever acts of Amergin, a poet of the Milesian people.
 When he was asked to divide the land between the two people, he graciously gave the Tuatha the ‘underground’.

 Needless to say, these great people are not the simple fairy folk of the gardens and hills, nor are they the diminutive folks of the land such as the Leprechaun and Redcaps.

-The Tuatha de Danann, sometimes known as the Sidhe, are the nobility of the Fae folk, and to court them is a perilous thing.
+The Tuatha de Danann, sometimes known as the Sidhe, are the nobility of the Fae folk.
+To court them is a perilous thing.
 At best, they will simply reject your advances if not approached properly.
 At worst you will find yourself being tormented for your hubris in attempting to contact their royal court.

 Like any progression, if one would work with and get to know the royal court of the fae, one would be best served learning the culture from the bottom.

-Start with the simple garden fae, and begin to work with those that are older and more entrenched as time goes by.
+Start with the simple garden fae.
+Then, begin to work with those who are older and more entrenched as time goes by.
 Eventually, one may find a Faery Fetch to guide their way into the royal court of the Tuatha de Danann in 2017.

 See Also: